KD0S-02/KDTransfer/README.md

 ```

-update the .env to set custom port and change the signalling server address.
+update the .env to set custom tcp ports and change the signalling server address.

 ---